Are they so named because they are unusually small, you ask? Heh, heh, heh...

 And according to this article, the largest known rat of unusual size has recently been discovered in a crater in Mt.
 Bosavi.
 And it's completely docile, too.

-Prehistoric rodents could get absolutely gigantic: Neochoerus pinckneyi is a Capybara 40% larger than its modern cousin (200-250lbs); Casteroidies, a beaver the size of a VW Bug (8ft long, 200+ lbs); Phoberomys pattersoni is one of largest of all known rodents, growing to almost 10ft in length with an additional 4ft of tail, weighing up to 1,500lbs; The largest goes to Josephoartigasia monesi which did hit 10ft long, stood 5ft tall at the shoulder and weighed over a ton (it's incisor teeth were a foot in length).
+Prehistoric rodents could get absolutely gigantic, aside from the above-mentioned Josephoartegesia monesi: Neochoerus pinckneyi is a Capybara 40% larger than its modern cousin (200-250lbs); Casteroidies, a beaver the size of a VW Bug (8ft long, 200+ lbs); Phoberomys pattersoni is one of largest of all known rodents, growing to almost 10ft in length with an additional 4ft of tail, weighing up to 1,500lbs.
 A lot of these giant South American rodents are basically even bigger capybara.

 Ironically, millions of medieval people probably owe their lives to the arrival of Rodents of Unusual Size, namely the spread of the larger Norway rat into territories previously occupied by the black rat.
 Of the two major rat species that infest human communities, the smaller black rat is far more prone to transmit bubonic plague to humans via its fleas, so the Norway rat's displacement of its weaker cousins throughout much of the world helped to reduce the frequency and severity of plague outbreaks.